drpatrik/yammc/README.md

         Next update might include anything of the following:

         - Windows port
-        - Use Catch instead of gtest
         - Refactor game statistics into its own class
+        - Introduce Z-order (again)

-        The project requires cmake 2.6 or higher, SDL2, SDL2_ttf, SDL2_mixer and a C++14 compliant
+        The project requires cmake 2.8.8 or higher, SDL2, SDL2_ttf, SDL2_mixer and a C++14 compliant
         compiler.
-        The test suit requires gtest - installation guide below.
-If you do not care about the test suit just delete enable_testing and everything below in ./midas/CMakeLists.txt
+        The test suit requires catch - Catch will be automatically download and installed as part of the build process

         Only tested under OSX.
 All my development machines are OSX and Linux these days.